The Schuyler Sisters: Style

 The New Yorker described the sisters as a "Destiny's Child-esque R&B girl group."
 Pitchfork said the song wouldn't sound out of place in an album by Wyclef protégé City High.
 The Guardian said the number "combines TLC with the Andrews Sisters and a hat tip to 'Three Little Maids From School Are We'".
 WIUX described it as "a pre-pre-feminist power anthem".

 Critical reception

 Entertainment Monthly says this song marks the moment when "the album really kicks it into high gear."
 Jeff Lunden of Byline said that this is the song he keeps "more or less in constant rotation".
-When Miranda appeared on the West Wing Weekly podcast, he said the line "I'm looking for a mind at work" was taken from the TV series The West Wing.
+When Miranda appeared on the West Wing Weekly podcast, he said that the line "I'm looking for a mind at work" was taken from the TV series The West Wing.